ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

 6. Run `bitbake audio-mini-passthrough`

-Once the build is completed flash the `$DE10_WORKSPACE/de-10-nano_minimal/build/tmp/deploy/images/cyclone5/core-image-minimal-cyclone5.rootfs.wic` to an SD card.
+Once the build is completed, flash the `$DE10_WORKSPACE/de-10-nano_minimal/build/tmp/deploy/images/cyclone5/core-image-minimal-cyclone5.rootfs.wic` to an SD card.

 7. Plug in the SD card to the DE10-Nano and open up the serial terminal.

-Then Power the board on, you will notice it will load up Uboot, then the linux kernel and then boot into the Yocto rootfs
+Then power the board on.
+You will notice it will load up U-Boot, then the Linux kernel, and then boot into the Yocto rootfs.

 ## Setting up a NFS Boot